microsoft/onnxruntime/README.md

 Python packages can be found on PyPi, and C#/C/C++ packages on Nuget.
 Please view the table on [aka.ms/onnxruntime](https://aka.ms/onnxruntime) for instructions for different build combinations.

 For additional build flavors and/or dockerfiles, please carefully read through [BUILD.md](./BUILD.md).
-If you encounter problems, please provide as much information as possible when filing an Issue.
+If you encounter problems, please provide as much information as possible when filing an [issue](https://github.com/Microsoft/onnxruntime/issues).

 For production scenarios, it's strongly recommended to build only from an [official release branch](https://github.com/microsoft/onnxruntime/releases).